 High Entropy Hardmetals

-As part of the CoBRAIN project, MBN has developed a new class of High Entropy Hardmetals, combining 60 vol% Titanium Carbide (TiC) with a customizable metal matrix based on High Entropy Alloy (HEA) formulations.
-The TiC is synthesized in situ via a mechanochemical process, ensuring a uniform dispersion of submicron carbides within the matrix—essential for superior hardness and wear resistance.
+MBN has developed an innovative class of High Entropy Hardmetals (HHMs), combining 60 vol% Titanium Carbide (TiC) reinforcement with customizable High Entropy Alloy (HEA) matrix compositions.
+The TiC carbide phase is synthesized in-situ via mechanochemical processing, ensuring uniform dispersion of submicron carbide particles throughout the multi-principal element alloy matrix—critical for achieving superior hardness, wear resistance, and thermal stability.

 COMPOSITION

-MATRIX OPTIONS: AISI 316L, AISI 410, AISI 940, FeCr, NiCr, AlCuCrFeNi, CrFeMnNiSi
+Matrix options: AISI 316L, AISI 410, AISI 940, FeCr, NiCr, AlCuCrFeNi, CrFeMnNiSi